 Some common mistake organizations make when managing their data that can lead to a compromise include:

-- Using the same password for multiple people, particularly volunteers or interns.
 This habit often leads to passwords being written down on post it notes, people who have left the organization retaining access to the database, and making it difficult to change a password that may be compromised.

 - Always use a different password for each user